 The number of marijuana entrepreneurs continues to increase, and with that growth comes new and evolving solutions.
-Let’s take a look at some of the innovations from creative marijuana entrepreneurs that are shaping the future of the cannabis industry.
+Let’s take a look at some of the innovations that are shaping the future of the cannabis industry.

 KushKards are marijuana-themed greeting cards that include a pre-roll affixed to each card.
 There are 35 handmade designs to choose from and some seasonal designs.
 KushKards also makes its own line of cannabis industry stationery.

-The company grew primarily through appearances at events and gained traction last year with placements in New York Fashion Week gift bags.
+The company grew primarily through appearances at events and gained traction in 2017 with placements in New York Fashion Week gift bags.
 Today, the company has 10 retail locations across five states, and its products can also be purchased online or at shops across the country.

 2. Cutting Costs